Charbel-Raphaël Segerie

 EEG Analysis

-In this repo, I apply the methodology of MEG signal analysis using the MNE library.
+MEG signal analysis methodology using the MNE library.

 Competitions

-In this repository, you will find the winner’s solution of the KIRO2018, in partnership with Air France.
-We build in an iterative way a solution to the scheduling problem of the Air France aircraft fleet.
+Winner's solution in partnership with Air France.
+Iterative solution to the scheduling problem of the Air France aircraft fleet.

 Fun